 If you or someone close to you is suffering a mental breakdown, it is important to get the appropriate help.
 Here are the signs you should watch out for:

-Feeling disinterested in everything: If you notice that you feel dissociated from your loved ones or isolated from events and news in your world, you may be experiencing a mental breakdown.
+If you notice that you feel dissociated from your loved ones or isolated from events and news in your world, you may be experiencing a mental breakdown.
 Depersonalisation means not feeling like yourself or not being interested in what is usually important to you.
-This is one of the most frequently reported mental breakdown signs, and works as a good indicator to your mental health.
+This is one of the most frequently reported mental breakdown sins and works as a good indicator of your mental health.

-Negative emotional symptoms: There are a number of emotional symptoms that can warn you about a mental breakdown.
+Several emotional symptoms can warn you about a mental breakdown.
 Feeling moody or experiencing unstable emotions, crying a lot or feeling rage for no reason, an inability to concentrate – all these point to a breakdown in coping mechanisms, and may help you identify a deeper issue.

 What should you do if you notice mental breakdown signs?